“Enhancing the Quality of Life Impact of inclusive Vocational Education and Training and Community Care”

 Impacts and long-term benefits

-The QOLIVET project aspires to achieve sustainable outcomes in terms of:
+The QOLIVET project achieved sustainable outcomes in terms of:

 European Dissemination Event – 11 October 2022